 Another cause of tearing is an obstruction of the outflow of the tears from the eye.
 If the lacrimal gland is producing tears properly and the tear drainage system becomes nonfunctioning, the tears will back up and cause the tears to roll down the cheek.
 Sometimes the existing tear drainage system needs to be corrected and at other times the system needs to be bypassed entirely in order to create a new drainage path for the tears.

 Skin cancer can occur anywhere on the skin and often involves the skin of the eyelids or adjacent face.
 This is due to the thin, sun-exposed areas of the eyelid and surrounding face.

 Skin cancers may appear as painless elevations or nodules.
 Occasionally the eyelashes are distorted or missing.
 There may be ulcerations of the area, bleeding, crusting and distortion of the normal skin.
 Any suspicious areas need to be evaluated and may require a biopsy to confirm the diagnosis of skin cancer.

 Treatment of eyelid skin cancer involves the complete removal of the tumor followed by reconstruction of the eyelid.
-Complete removal of eyelid cancer is important to minimize the likelihood of a recurrence or spread of the cancer.
+Complete removal of eyelid cancer is important to minimize the likelihood of a recurrence or spread of cancer.
 The oculoplastic surgeon may remove the tumor and have the pathologist check the tissue margins, frozen section, to be sure that the tumor is completely removed.

 Another method involves a dermatologist surgeon excising the tumor, Mohs’ technique, to ensure the total removal of cancer.
-After the cancer has been completely removed, reconstructive surgery by an oculoplastic surgeon is usually necessary to preserve the function of the eyelid and obtain the best cosmetic appearance possible.
+After cancer has been completely removed, reconstructive surgery by an oculoplastic surgeon is usually necessary to preserve the function of the eyelid and obtain the best cosmetic appearance possible.